pyinat/pyinaturalist/docs/user_guide/general.md

 :::

 ### Previewing Responses
-These responses can contain large amounts of response attributes, making it somewhat cumbersome if you just want to quickly preview results (for example, in a Jupyter notebook).
+These responses can contain large amounts of response attributes, which can be cumbersome when you want to quickly preview results (for example, in a Jupyter notebook).
 For that purpose, the {py:func}`~pyinaturalist.formatters.pprint` function is available to format response data as a condensed, color-highlighted table.